quii/learn-go-with-tests/error-types.md

 > If I’m creating an error like `fmt.Errorf("%s must be foo, got %s", bar, baz)`, is there a way to test equality without comparing the string value?

-Let's make up some function to help explore this idea.
+Let's make up a function to help explore this idea.

 ```go
 // DumbGetter will get the string body of url if it gets a 200